digital-duck/zinets_radicals/docs/arxiv/paper-2nd-living-fossil-v0.7.md

 - **好 (hǎo)**: Woman + child = goodness, revealing reproductive success as the definition of value in Neolithic survival priorities
 - **妇 (fù)**: Woman + broom encoding domestic labor division, showing how material implements defined social responsibilities

-**Section Synthesis:**
-This section reveals how early Chinese civilization encoded **biological and social identity hierarchically**: (1) Species level - standing upright (人) as human-defining feature, (2) Gender level - posture differentiation encoding social roles, (3) Reproductive level - lactation (母) as distinct motherhood category, (4) Generational continuity - offspring (子) as biological, agricultural, and knowledge transmission vehicle.

 **Key Insights:**
 - **Bipedalism prioritized** over other human features (brain size, language, tool use) - what you SEE defines human
 - **Gender encoded through posture**, not anatomy - social role differentiation from earliest writing
 - **Matrilineal traces** suggest pre-patriarchal kinship systems
 - **Lactation = survival knowledge** worthy of permanent encoding (mother ≠ just female)
 - **Social relationships foundational** - humans defined by interactions, not isolation

+##### 2.1.4.3 Section Synthesis

+This section reveals how early Chinese civilization encoded **biological and social identity hierarchically**: (1) Species level - standing upright (人) as human-defining feature, (2) Gender level - posture differentiation encoding social roles, (3) Reproductive level - lactation (母) as distinct motherhood category, (4) Generational continuity - offspring (子) as biological, agricultural, and knowledge transmission vehicle.

 **Methodological Validation:**
 The 80-95% network coherence demonstrates that these interpretations are systematically validated across hundreds of derived characters.
 When 95% of 200+ characters with 人 transparently relate to "human activities/qualities," this confirms 人 = human being at core semantic level, not speculative interpretation.